 Hemp seed is a great source of omega fatty acids, because it contains that exact ratio of omega-6 to omega-3 fatty acids that we want.
 And in addition to the fatty acid profile, hemp seed is also rich in protein and dietary fiber, making it a really nutritious dietary supplement.

-You can find a great combination of hemp seed paired with our excellent marine sources of omega fatty acids in Hemp Seed Oil with Krill and Salmon.
+You can find a great combination of hemp seed paired with our excellent marine sources of omega fatty acids.

 Omega fatty acid supplements have also proven to be of great benefit for skin health as well.
 In addition to promoting proper skin moisture and a shiny coat, the anti-inflammatory effects of the omega-3 fatty acids can help to reduce redness and irritation of the skin.